SpoilerRules/KotlinizedMCP/README.md

 Absolutely!
 This project is created to aid client developers by providing a user-friendly template.
 You should consider using Evanescent, also known as KotlinizedMCP, for the following reasons:
 - Aims to always use the latest dependencies and support the latest LTS JDK.
 - Uses Gradle (Kotlin Script DSL) to simplify setting up dependencies, compiling, and customizing the project, making your development experience smoother.
-- Majority of classes being rewritten in Kotlin/JVM to enhance performance, readability, and maintainability while utilizing modern features of Java and Kotlin/JVM.
+- The majority of classes being rewritten in Kotlin/JVM to enhance performance, readability, and maintainability while utilizing modern features of Java and Kotlin/JVM.
 - Includes built-in features such as in-game Microsoft Login, removal of support for outdated features like Minecraft Realms, integration with OptiFine, and more.
 Check out the full list of built-in features in the [Built-in Features](#built-in-features) section.

 #### Is Evanescent (KotlinizedMCP) based on decompiled MCP 1.8.9?